|

 The frequency of recombination can be determined from the percentage of

+non-parental allele combinations in the offspring.
 Gene mapping before recombinant DNA technology required mutations that

 exhibited prominent visible or biochemical phenotypes in the offspring to